bwyogatama/Mordred-Deprecated/README.md

 }
 ```

-Mordred is currently under development.
-New version and bug fixes will be released soon!
+**Mordred is currently under development.
+Bug fixes will be released soon!**

 Usage
 ----